 The head coach has a fetish for washed-out guys he coached in Chicago 10 years ago, but he’s getting fired soon so whatever.
 The two best players in the team’s history both won NBA titles almost immediately after skipping town.
 Maybe Wiggins and Towns can do the same in Seattle.

 Seattle needs the Timberwolves.
 The Timberwolves need Seattle, and the league needs the Timberwolves in Seattle.
-The welcoming cheer out west might register on the Richter scale; back here, the state would let out a collective “Meh” and move on with their lives.
+The welcoming cheer out west might register on the Richter scale; back here, we would let out a collective “Meh” and move on with our lives.
 Local basketball fans will just turn another team on, and Minnesota sports homers will switch to the Wild or Vikings.
 When the WNBA season starts back up, we can cheer for a winner again.
 Done deal.

 Let’s put the Timberwolves where they can really do some good.
 Seattle would be great.
 Anywhere else but here would be fine.